insure logo

 Most state laws prohibit insurers from surcharging policyholders or raising their car insurance premiums for accidents in which they weren’t at fault.
 However, those laws do not preclude your insurer from dumping your policy at renewal time if you’ve made a few recent claims of any type.

-Situation 1: My car was hit and their insurance won’t pay
+What to do if your car was hit and the at-fault driver’s insurance won’t pay

 In the situation where your car was hit and the other driver’s insurance is not willing to pay, there are several steps you can take:

-2. Contact Your Insurance: Reach out to your own insurance company and inform them about the situation.
+2. Contact your insurance: Reach out to your insurance company and inform them about the situation.
 They can guide you on the next steps and may provide coverage through your own policy if the other driver’s insurance doesn’t pay.

-3. Appeal or Negotiate: If the other driver’s insurer denied your car insurance claim when not at-fault, you can appeal their decision by providing additional evidence or reasoning.
-You can also try negotiating with them, providing any relevant information that might change their stance.
+3. Appeal or negotiate: If the other driver’s insurer denied your car insurance claim even though you’re not at fault, you can appeal their decision by providing additional evidence or reasoning.
+You can also try negotiating with them and providing any relevant information that might change their stance.

 5. Uninsured Motorist Coverage: If the at-fault driver doesn’t have insurance (uninsured) or is underinsured, your own uninsured/underinsured motorist coverage may come into play.
 This coverage can help you in situations where the other driver’s insurance falls short.